-‘Star Wars: Battlefront 2’ Community Wins, DICE Turns Off Microtransactions After Massive Backlash
+‘Star Wars Battlefront 2’ Community Wins, DICE Turns Off Microtransactions After Massive Backlash

-Star Wars: Battlefront 2 was facing a crisis with a massive community backlash over the combination of microtransactions and a progression system that made the multiplayer shooter pay-to-win.
-The development team at DICE responded on the eve of the worldwide launch Friday by announcing the removal of in-game purchases for the PlayStation 4, Xbox One, and PC shooter.
+Star Wars Battlefront 2 was facing a crisis with a massive community backlash over the combination of microtransactions and a progression system that made the multiplayer shooter pay-to-win.
+The development team at DICE responded on the eve of the worldwide launch on Friday by announcing the removal of in-game purchases for the PlayStation 4, Xbox One, and PC shooter.

-Reviews for Star Wars: Battlefront 2 generally praise the game’s addition of a single-player campaign and multiplayer improvements over the initial 2015 effort from DICE.
+Reviews for Star Wars Battlefront 2 generally praise the game’s addition of a single-player campaign and multiplayer improvements over the initial 2015 effort from DICE.
 However, the loot boxes and progression system has dragged the overall review score on Metacritic down to a 74.
-Meanwhile, the user scores are even worse as the game was review bombed with a whopping 0.8 negative review score.
+Meanwhile, the user scores are even worse, as the game was review bombed with a whopping 0.8 negative review score.

-DICE has nibbled at the edges of the issues with Star Wars: Battlefront 2‘s multiplayer by first removing epic rarity Star Cards from loot boxes and making them only available through crafting.
+DICE has nibbled at the edges of the issues with Star Wars Battlefront 2‘s multiplayer by first removing epic rarity Star Cards from loot boxes and making them only available through crafting.
 The studio then responded to the stratospheric in-game credit cost of Darth Vader and Luke Skywalker by slashing the price for those heroes and others by up to 75 percent.

-While these moves were appreciated by Battlefront fans it was seen as not even a half-measure and a distraction from the larger pay-to-win mechanics in the game.
-DICE hosted a Reddit AMA Wednesday with the Star Wars: Battlefront 2 Associate Design Director, Executive Producer, and Producer attempting to answer a torrent of questions from the community.
-The passion and frustration of the fans was clear as the Director and Producers promised they were listening but gave vague answers on how they would go about fixing the issues.
+While these moves were appreciated by Battlefront fans, it was seen as not even a half-measure and a distraction from the larger pay-to-win mechanics in the game.
+DICE hosted a Reddit AMA Wednesday with the Star Wars Battlefront 2 associate design director, executive producer, and producer attempting to answer a torrent of questions from the community.
+The passion and frustration of the fans was clear as the director and producers promised they were listening, but gave vague answers on how they would go about fixing the issues.

-The studio’s first step to fixing Star Wars: Battlefront 2 is clearly a win for the community that fought to have their complaints heard.
-All in-game purchases have been turned.
+The studio’s first step to fixing Star Wars Battlefront 2 is clearly a win for the community that fought to have their complaints heard.
+All in-game purchases have been turned off.

-Again, this is a clear win for the Star Wars: Battlefront 2 fans and community.
-The scheme of using loot boxes to supplement revenue in full-priced AAA releases have come under increasing scrutiny over the past year but reached a tipping point with Battlefront 2.
+Again, this is a clear win for the Star Wars Battlefront 2 fans and community.
+The scheme of using loot boxes to supplement revenue in full-priced AAA releases have come under increasing scrutiny over the past year, but reached a tipping point with Battlefront 2.

 The ability to spend $100 on loot boxes to gain an instant advantage over those who don’t combined with the massive grind required to unlock the necessary Star Cards to be competitive was simply a bridge too far.
 It will be interesting to see if other developers and publishers take some lessons from DICE and Electronic Arts experience with future titles.